By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 In a prepared comment, Yale University Press director John Donatich is quoted, saying, “We’re pleased to serve our authors and their readers with our new audiobook program, expanding the reach of their remarkable books.”

 More from Publishing Perspectives on audiobooks is here.
-More from us on HarperCollins is here, and more from us on the coronavirus COVID-19 pandemic and its impact on international book publishing is here and at the CORONAVIRUS tab at the top of each page of our site.
+More of our Industry Notes series is here, and more from us on the coronavirus COVID-19 pandemic and its impact on international book publishing is here and at the CORONAVIRUS tab at the top of each page of our site.